-After you file for bankruptcy, the automatic stay offers potent legal protection against bill collectors.
+After a bankruptcy is filed, the automatic stay offers potent legal protection against bill collectors.

-- Utility disconnections If you’re behind on a utility bill and the company is threatening to disconnect your water, electric, gas, or telephone service, the automatic stay will prevent the disconnection for at least 20 days.
-Although the amount of a utility bill itself rarely justifies a bankruptcy filing, preventing electrical service cutoff in January in New England might be justification enough.
+- Utility disconnections If the utility company is threatening to disconnect your water, electric, gas, or telephone service, the automatic stay will prevent the disconnection for at least 20 days.
+Although the amount of a utility bill itself rarely justifies a bankruptcy filing, preventing electrical service cutoff might be justification enough.

 - Foreclosure.
-If your home mortgage is being foreclosed on, the automatic stay temporarily stops the proceedings, but the creditor will often be able to proceed with the foreclosure sooner or later.
-If you are facing foreclosure, Chapter 13 bankruptcy is usually a better remedy than Chapter 7 bankruptcy, if you want to keep your house.
+If your home is being foreclosed on, the automatic stay temporarily stops the proceedings.
+The creditor however will often be able to proceed with the foreclosure so if you are facing foreclosure Chapter 13 is likely a better remedy if you want to keep your property.

 - Eviction.
-If you are being evicted from your home, the automatic stay may provide some help — but the new bankruptcy law makes it easier for landlords to proceed with evictions.
-If your landlord already has a judgment of possession against you when you file, the automatic stay won’t affect these eviction proceedings; the landlord can continue just as if you hadn’t filed for bankruptcy.
-And if the landlord alleges that you’ve been endangering the property or using controlled substances there, the automatic stay won’t do you much good, either.
-In other cases, the automatic stay might buy you a few days or weeks, but the landlord will probably ask the court to lift the stay and allow the eviction — and the court will probably agree to do so.
+If you are being evicted from your home, the automatic stay may provide some help.
+However the assistance here is very limited.
+If your landlord already has a judgment of possession when you file Bankruptcy the automatic stay won’t affect these eviction proceedings.
+Here the landlord can continue just as if you hadn’t filed for bankruptcy.
+If the landlord alleges that you’ve been endangering the property or using controlled substances there, the automatic stay won’t do you much good, either.
+In other cases, the automatic stay might buy you a few days or weeks, but the landlord will probably ask the court to lift the stay and allow the eviction.
+The court will probably agree to do so.

-- Collection of overpayments of public benefits.
-If you receive public benefits and were overpaid, normally the agency is entitled to collect the over-payment out of your future checks.
+- Collection of over payments of public benefits.
+If you receive public benefits and were overpaid, normally the agency is entitled to collect out of your future checks.
 The automatic stay prevents this collection.
-However, if you become ineligible for benefits, the automatic stay doesn’t prevent the agency from denying or terminating benefits for that reason.
+However the automatic stay doesn’t prevent the agency from denying or terminating benefits.

 - Multiple wage garnishments.
 Filing for bankruptcy stops garnishments dead in their tracks.
-(And not only will you take home a full salary, but you also may be able to discharge the debt in bankruptcy.)
-Although no more than 25% of your wages may be taken to satisfy court judgments (up to 50% for child support and alimony), many people file for bankruptcy if more than one wage garnishment is threatened.
+Not only will you take home a full salary, but you also may be able to discharge the debt in bankruptcy.
+No more than 25% of your wages may be taken to satisfy court judgments, up to 50% for child support and alimony.
+Many people file for bankruptcy when more than one wage garnishment is threatened.

 What the Automatic Stay Cannot Prevent